Professor-G/StreamingInstability_YJ14/docs/index.rst

 |
 By default the scattering opacities are not considered in the radiative transfer, this is controlled via the ``include_scattering`` argument.
 The following shows the same analysis but with scattering.

 **IMPORTANT: The data cube is converted from code to physical units during the configuration, and is overwritten.
-As such do not re-configure multiple times, instead re-instantiate the class object.**
+As such, do not re-configure multiple times, instead re-instantiate the class object.**

 .. code-block:: python